-Benjamin Mendy told accuser 'I'm going to kidnap you', jury hears
+Benjamin Mendy: Accuser says footballer threatened to kidnap her

 Mr Mendy denies all charges.

-In a video of a police interview played to the jury, the woman said she first met Mr Mendy in a club in Barcelona in October 2017.
+In a police interview played to the jury, the woman said she first met Mr Mendy in a club in Barcelona in October 2017.

-She liked one of his friends, part of his "entourage", but Mr Mendy took a liking to her, she told the officer.
+She told the officer she liked one of his friends, who she said was part of his "entourage", but Mr Mendy took a liking to her.

-The witness said she had "sporadic contact" with the player's friend over the next year before he invited her to stay in what she thought was Manchester, but turned out to be the footballer's rural Cheshire home, on 24 October 2018.
+She said she had "sporadic contact" with the player's friend over the next year before he invited her to stay in what she thought was Manchester, but turned out to be the footballer's rural Cheshire home, on 24 October 2018.

-They went out to a restaurant in Manchester and were joined by two girls and went to two nightclubs where they all enjoyed some drinking games, the court heard.
+They went to a restaurant in Manchester, before being joined by two girls, and the group then went to two nightclubs where they took part in drinking games, the court heard.

-In the second nightclub she was with Mr Mendy's friend when the footballer approached her, the jury was told.
+The jury was told Mr Mendy approached her while she was with the player's friend in the second club.

-She said: "He came up to me and said, 'when he's not looking, I'm going to kidnap you'.
+"He came up to me and said 'when he's not looking, I'm going to kidnap you'," she said.

-She said after that comment she "made it clear" her intentions were directed towards his friend.
+She said she "thought he was joking" and "made it clear" she was interested in his friend.

 They returned to Mr Mendy's house and she spent the night in a bedroom with his friend, the court heard.

-The next morning she went downstairs to look for a phone charger and Mr Mendy was sat on a settee.
+The next morning, she went downstairs to look for a phone charger and Mr Mendy was sat on a settee.

-"When he saw me, he said 'come back here'," the woman said.
+"When he saw me, he said 'come back here'," she said.

-She said she declined Mr Mendy's offer to go to his bedroom to get a phone charger but he began "teasing" her over the charger.
+She said she declined Mr Mendy's offer to go to his bedroom to get a charger, but he began "teasing" her.

 She returned to the bedroom she was staying in, closed the door and got in the shower.

-While there, "in the corner of my eye", she saw Mr Mendy enter the room.
+She said she then saw Mr Mendy enter "in the corner of my eye".

-She added: "He walked in and out of shock, I said 'you need to leave.'
+"He walked in and out of shock, I said 'you need to leave'," she said.

 "I saw him hold himself in his private area."

-The woman said she managed to wrap a towel around herself and grab some underwear but Mr Mendy snatched it off her.
+The woman said she wrapped a towel around herself and grabbed some underwear, but Mr Mendy snatched it from her.

-"He just did not want me to have clothes.
-He kept obstructing me.
+"He kept obstructing me.
 I kept pushing him away, he kept grabbing me back."

-The woman continued: "He sat on the bed and put me on top of him.
+She said Mr Mendy then "sat on the bed and put me on top of him".

 "I just kept trying to push him off.
 He kept pulling me down.
-We fell... that's when he took off his boxers."
+We fell... that's when he took off his boxers," she said.

 She added she pushed him away as much as she could.